joestubbs/coe379L-sp25/docs/unit03/hands_on_nn.rst

     :alt:

 Here the total parameters and number of trainable parameters is same which is 717,210.
-It is calculated as follows:

-Total weights from previous layer + Total bias for each neuron in current layer 784*784 + 784 = 615,440
+It is calculated as follows: Total weights from previous layer + Total bias for each neuron in current layer, or, :math:`784*784 + 784 = 615,440`.

 **Optional:**
-In order to see the bias and weights at each epoch we can use the helper function below
+In order to see the bias and weights at each epoch we can use the helper function below:

 .. code-block:: python3